 Station name Step-free access Abbey Wood Step-free access to all platforms.
 Acton Main Line Step-free access to all platforms.
 Bond Street Step-free access to all platforms.
 Brentwood Step-free access to all platforms.
 It is step-free from the booking hall via lifts to Platforms 1, 2 and 3.
 Access to Platform 4 via Alexandra Road car park entrance.
 Burnham (Bucks) Step-free access to all platforms.
 Canary Wharf Step-free access to all platforms.
 Chadwell Heath Step-free access to all platforms.
 Custom House Step-free access to all platforms.
 Ealing Broadway Step-free access to all platforms.
 Farringdon Step-free access to all platforms.
 Forest Gate Step-free access to all platforms.
 Gidea Park Step-free access to all platforms.
-Goodmayes Step-free access to some platforms.
+Goodmayes Step-free access to platforms 2, 3 & 4.
 There is no step free access to platform 1.
 Hanwell Step-free access to all platforms.
 Harold Wood Step-free access to all platforms.
 Hayes & Harlington Step-free access to all platforms.
 Heathrow Terminals 1,2&3 (Rail station only) Step-free access to all platforms.
 Heathrow Terminal 4 (Rail station only) Step-free access to all platforms.
 Heathrow Terminal 5 (Rail station only) Step-free access to all platforms.

-llford Step-free access to all platforms. lver Step-free access to all platforms.
+Ilford Step-free access to all platforms.
+Iver Step-free access to all platforms.
 Langley (Berks) Step-free access to all platforms.
 London Liverpool Street Step-free access to all platforms.
 London Paddington Step-free access to all platforms.
 Maidenhead Step-free access to all platforms.

 Manor Park Step-free access to all platforms.

 Maryland Step-free access to all platforms.

 Romford Step-free access to all platforms.
-The ramps leading from the subway to the platforms are steep.

 Seven Kings Step-free access to all platforms.

 Shenfield Step-free access to all platforms.

 Slough Step-free access to all platforms.

 Southall Step-free access to all platforms.

 Stratford (London) Step-free access to all platforms.

 Taplow Step-free access to all platforms.

-Tottenham Court Road Step-free access to some platforms.
-Step free access available to all Elizabeth line platforms.
+Tottenham Court Road Step free access available to all Elizabeth line platforms.

 Twyford Step-free access to all platforms.

 West Drayton Step-free access to all platforms.

 West Ealing Step-free access to all platforms.

 Whitechapel Step-free access to all platforms.

 Woolwich Step-free access to all platforms.